 Initiatives to reduce water consumption

-TEL has established a goal of keeping water consumption at the same level or below that of the baseline year (fiscal 2012 for factories and offices in Japan and a fiscal year of their choosing for each overseas operation).
-In fiscal 2017, we achieved 10 of the 14 goals at our sites worldwide.
-Continued efforts to achieve these goals include installing water-saving devices, watering lawns with rainwater, and implementing intermittent operation of cafeteria faucets.
-Overall, we reduced water consumption by 1.9% year-over-year to 1,055,000 m3 in fiscal 2017, and we discharged an estimated 874,000 m3 of wastewater.
+Recognizing that the preservation of water resources is a social issue, TEL has established a goal of keeping water consumption at the same level or below that of the baseline year (fiscal 2012 for plants and offices in Japan and a fiscal year of their choosing for each overseas operation).
+Our ongoing efforts to achieve these goals include reusing pure water from our manufacturing operations, installing water-saving devices, watering lawns with rainwater, and implementing intermittent operation of cafeteria faucets.

 Initiatives to reduce waste